Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 0 - Complete course details/README.md

 Day-40: Azure Bicep

-We will implement Infrastructure as Code using Azure Bicep.
+We will create resources using Azure Bicep.

 Note: We will have seperate video for Azure Bicep.